Miramar/Seatoun Local History

 Current church building opened in 1957.
 There is a carving of St George and the Dragon on the glass window at the west end.

 Whetu Kairangi Pa was built by the maori chief Tara when he bought his people here to settle.
 The name refers to stars in the heavens.
 The place was so named because villagers could see no other villages at night, or, from the beach, the cooking fires looked like stars.

 - Early days on the Miramar Peninsula / by J.M. & B.M.
 Kenneally.
 1981.

 - Miramar Peninsula: a historical and social study / by John Struthers.
 1975.

 - Miramar Peninsula: a snapshot of the people and the Peninsula.
 Wellington City Council.

 - The Streets of my City: Wellington, New Zealand.
 Irvine-Smith, F.L.; 1948.

 - Waka, ferry, tram: Seatoun and the bays before 1958 / by Bob O'Brien.

-This page is written and maintained by our Local History Librarian, Gabor Toth.
+This page is maintained by our Local History Librarian, Gabor Toth.
 Our aim is to collect in one place useful sites and library resources for discovering historical content about Miramar and Seatoun.
 We'd be pleased to hear from you about this page - you can email us with any feedback.